loophp/collection/docs/pages/api.rst

 .. code-block:: php

     $string = <<<'EOF'
-    The quick brow fox jumps over the lazy dog.
+    The quick brown fox jumps over the lazy dog.

     This is another sentence.
     EOF;